-Progress and assessment of development of language; Continuous and comprehensive evaluation; Techniques of evaluation-oral, written, portfolio; Cloze test, Self evaluation;

-Peer evaluation; Group evaluation.
+- Progress and assessment of development of language; Continuous and comprehensive evaluation; Techniques of evaluation- oral, written, portfolio; Cloze test, self evaluation; Peer evaluation; Group evaluation.

-Typology of questions; Activities and tasks (open-ended questions, MCQ, true and false etc.) reflecting-Problem solving, creative and critical thinking, Enhancing imagination and environmental awareness.
+- Typology of questions; Activities and tasks (open-ended questions, MCQs, true and false etc.) reflecting- Problem solving, creative and critical thinking, enhancing imagination and environmental awareness.

-Feedback to students, parents and teachers.
+- Feedback to students, parents and teachers.

-• Write a report on current practices of assessment and evaluation at the Upper and XII (any board) in the light of new approach of assessment
+(i) Write a report on current practices of assessment and evaluation at the Upper Primary Stage.

-Primary Stage

-• Analyse the question papers of English language (Previous-3 Years)- Classes X aspects of language learning
+(ii) Analyse the question papers of English language (Previous-3 Years)- Classes X and XII (any board) in the light of new approach of assessment.

-• Develop a question paper for upper primary and secondary stage to assess all the creativity of the learners
+(iii) Develop a question paper for upper primary and secondary stage to assess all the aspects of language learning.

-• Analyse answers given by the learners for one particular question
+(iv) Analyse answers given by the learners for one particular question.

-• Select any ten questions from the Class VI English textbook which lend scope to the progress of the learner.
+(v) Select any ten questions from the Class VI English textbook which lend scope to the creativity of the learners.

-• Study the key points of the Ist Term assessment of any student of Class VI
+(vi) Study the key points of the 1st Term assessment of any student of Class VI.

-• Devise a strategy to incorporate the suggestions given in the 1st CCE report for the
+(vii) Devise a strategy to incorporate the suggestions given in the 1st CCE report for the progress of the learner.

-Note

-• Project Work, Students-Teacher's Portfolio, Activities, Presentations, Workshops and in each Unit as examples.
+Note: Project Work, Students-Teachers' Portfolio, Activities, Presentations, Workshops and Educational tours to be carried out during both the years.
+(Some activities have been given in each Unit as examples.
 Such other activities may be developed as per the need.
 Every student has to prepare his/her own portfolio and four projects are compulsory for each year.)